Examples of antique watchmaking tools restored by André Léchot

 The purpose of the tool was to mill the pivots of the bow (upon which a chain would be attached to).

-Hand made, balance wheel poising tool with hardened steel jaws.
+A hand made, balance wheel poising tool with hardened steel jaws.

 Tool for holding balance wheels (and supporting balance cocks) whilst the balance screws were manipulated.